Crystal Identifier App

 Crystal Identifier App Limitations

-• Rare species, uncommon localities, and unusual mineral habits may not match well if the reference set contains few comparable examples.
+• Rare species, uncommon localities, damaged specimens, and unusual or weathered crystal habits may not match well if the reference set has few comparable examples.

-• Dyed, aura-coated, heat-treated, resin-stabilized, or synthetic stones may look natural in photos even when their origin is altered.
+• Dyed, aura-coated, heat-treated, resin-stabilized, synthetic, or glass lookalike stones may appear natural in photos, so visual results cannot confirm origin or treatment.

 • High-value gems such as emerald, ruby, sapphire, diamond, and jade require gemological testing, not a single photo result.